-- Shared homestay accommodation during your volunteering placement.
-Learn more about our homestay accommodation here (Maximum of 2 volunteers in each room).
+- Shared volunteer accommodation during your volunteering placement.
+Learn more about the headquarters of the volunteers here.

-- Wi-Fi access on site at the homestay accommodation (please note that this is Bali, and we do suffer from disrupted internet connections from time to time!).
+- Wi-Fi access on site (please note that this is Bali, and we do suffer from disrupted internet connections from time to time!).

-- Orientation program on the days prior to the beginning of your volunteering placement (Sunday afternoon and Monday morning) including our exclusive orientation booklet.
+- 2 Day orientation program on the days prior to the beginning of your volunteering placement.
 Volunteers also receive our exclusive VP Bali Volunteer Prep-Kit before arrival, providing you with all the information you need before coming to Bali (think: do’s and don’ts, what to bring, what to do in Bali and health and safety tips).

-- Daily program supervision in the school during your placement by our local coordinators.
+- Daily program supervision in the center during your placement by our local team.

 - Certificate from Volunteer Programs Bali once you have completed your volunteering period.
-This is handed over to you on your last day at the school.
+This is handed over to you on your last day at the center.

-- Airfares and all transportation to Ubud, Bali (except pick-up from airport)
+- All transportation around the island (except pick-up from airport)